haolian9/workstation/README.md

 notes
 ----

-* developping within docker container, I/O is really slow.
+* Developping within a docker container, I/O is really slow.
+* I would rather add new `RUN` command than refactor the former `RUN` command; since image base on image layer, and each `RUN` will create a new image layer.

 FAQ
 ----